quadrimegistus/quadrimegistus/README.md

 # ~~Hello there little hobbits!~~

-## I mean, uhh, hello prospective collaborator / hiring manager / seeker of the One Ring.
+## I mean, uhh, hello prospective collaborator / contract maker / seeker of the One Ring.

 My name is Wesley Hatley, but I go by Wes.
+I'm the owner of 2DSE, a for hire software engineering firm.
+Find us on LinkedIn.

-I'm a jack of all trades with software engineering.
-I primarily write server side code with Node, Java with Spring Boot, and Ruby on Rails.
-In addition, I also work some front end, mostly with React, and to a lesser extent with Vue, Angular and jQuery.
+We're a jack of all trades with software engineering.
+We primarily write server side code with Node, Java with Spring Boot, and Ruby on Rails.
+In addition, we also work front end, mostly with React, and to a lesser extent with Vue, Angular and jQuery.

-Like my repositories, but want to see more high level application/database architecting?
+Like the repositories, but want to see more high level application/database architecting?
 Check out this [Repository](https://github.com/parallelam/ArchitectPortfolio) or this [Google Drive](https://drive.google.com/drive/folders/1RwszXnoVjbXo6oje_YAMoC6-HKbxRHim?usp=sharing).

-Want to hire me to work on your project?
-Extend a contract to me through my [UpWork](https://www.upwork.com/fl/weshatley) or [Guru](https://www.guru.com/freelancers/wesley-hatley).
+Want to hire us to work on your project?
+Extend a contract through [UpWork](https://www.upwork.com/fl/weshatley) or [Guru](https://www.guru.com/freelancers/wesley-hatley).

 Want to chat about the insanity of quantum mechanics, quantum computing, quantum cryptography and the Q# language?
 DM me on [LinkedIn](https://www.linkedin.com/in/wesley-hatley/).